Aurian-Nogues/switchcraft_pi/README.md

 ```
 denyinterfaces wlan0
 ```
-prexx CTRL + X -> Y to save and close
+press CTRL + X -> Y to save and close

 ### confiugure network manager to control wlan0
 Type this command to open the text editor: